Start investing on eToro

 Your capital is at risk.
 Other fees apply.

 Achieving your investment aims is reliant on more than just picking the right investments; it depends on how you manage those positions while they remain in your portfolio.
-Utilising the effects of compounding to exponentially boost your returns over time can revolutionise your approach, and may even incentivise you to reconfigure your portfolio to optimise its compounding potential.
+One such portfolio management tool is compounding and using it could revolutionise your approach.

-Compounding is a powerful investment technique that can result in your investment returns benefitting from an exponential “snowballing” effect.
+Compounding is an investment technique that aims to generate a “snowballing” effect.
 It involves reinvesting any returns over the lifespan of a position so that income received from it is transformed into additional investment capital.

-A virtuous circle forms where your capital increases in size, which increases the income you receive, which once again increases the capital, but by an even greater amount, and so on.
+Compounding involves a virtuous circle forming where your capital increases in size, which increases the income you receive, which increases the size of the capital amount, which once more increases the income, and so on.

-The compounding approach is commonly used to reinvest stock dividends, bond coupons or capital gains on liquidated positions, but investment income can take various forms.
-For example, cash savings accounts also benefit from compounding.
-When interest paid is left in the account, it will be added to the overall total.
-The next time that interest is paid, it will be paid on that new total.
+Taking a cash savings account as an example, when interest paid is left in the account, it will be added to the overall total.
+The next time that interest is paid, it will be paid on that new total which is larger than the starting amount.

 It is important to note that not all investment income is automatically reinvested.
 Enjoying the benefits of compounding might involve taking action to manually reinvest any income.
 For instance, certain stock dividends may (as a default) be paid out to investors in the form of cash, rather than reinvested into their holding.
 In this instance, an investor would need to contact their broker and opt to change the way that they receive dividends.